Research Experiences for Teachers (RET) in Engineering and Computer Science

 Proposals submitted in response to this program solicitation will be reviewed by Ad hoc Review and/or Panel Review.

-In all cases, after programmatic approval has been obtained, the proposals recommended for funding will be forwarded to the Division of Grants and Agreements for review of business, financial, and policy implications and the processing and issuance of a grant or other agreement.
+After programmatic approval has been obtained, the proposals recommended for funding will be forwarded to the Division of Grants and Agreements for review of business, financial, and policy implications.
+After an administrative review has occurred, Grants and Agreements Officers perform the processing and issuance of a grant or other agreement.
 Proposers are cautioned that only a Grants and Agreements Officer may make commitments, obligations or awards on behalf of NSF or authorize the expenditure of funds.
 No commitment on the part of NSF should be inferred from technical or budgetary discussions with a NSF Program Officer.
 A Principal Investigator or organization that makes financial or personnel commitments in the absence of a grant or cooperative agreement signed by the NSF Grants and Agreements Officer does so at their own risk.

 Notification of the award is made to the submitting organization by a Grants Officer in the Division of Grants and Agreements.
 Organizations whose proposals are declined will be advised as promptly as possible by the cognizant NSF Program administering the program.
 Verbatim copies of reviews, not including the identity of the reviewer, will be provided automatically to the Principal Investigator.
 (See Section VI.B. for additional information on the review process.)

-For all multi-year grants (including both standard and continuing grants), the Principal Investigator must submit an annual project report to the cognizant Program Officer at least 90 days before the end of the current budget period.
-(Some programs or awards require more frequent project reports).
-Within 90 days after expiration of a grant, the PI also is required to submit a final project report, and a project outcomes report for the general public.
+For all multi-year grants (including both standard and continuing grants), the Principal Investigator must submit an annual project report to the cognizant Program Officer at least 90 days prior to the end of the current budget period.
+(Some programs or awards require submission of more frequent project reports).
+Within 90 days following expiration of a grant, the PI also is required to submit a final project report, and a project outcomes report for the general public.

 Please note that the program contact information is current at the time of publishing.
 See program website for any updates to the points of contact.